News on Vascular Medicine Specialty in Europe and worldwide

 • His process is largely supported by VAS

-• It is time for a revised position and action
+• It is the right time for a new action

 Countries with a recognized Specialty or Sub-Specialty in Angiology/Vascular Medicine (Alphabetic order-May 2025):